Passengers at King Khalid International Airport in Riyadh, Saudi Arabia. Getty Images

 It will be the airport’s first comprehensive overhaul since it opened more than 40 years ago.

-As part of the plan, a large operational reallocation between terminals will take effect.
-Under the new arrangement, Terminal 5 will be designated for international flights operated by foreign airlines, while Terminals 3 and 4 will be allocated for domestic flights.
-Meanwhile, Terminals 1 and 2 will continue to serve international flights operated by national airlines.
+As part of the plan, there will be a large operational reallocation between terminals.
+Terminal 5 will be designated for international flights operated by foreign airlines, while Terminals 3 and 4 will be allocated for domestic flights.
+Terminals 1 and 2 will continue to serve international flights operated by national airlines.

-This reorganisation is expected to increase terminal capacity, improve ease of movement between terminals, and reduce waiting times between flights, enhancing the traveller experience and service quality, SPA reported.
+This reorganisation is expected to increase terminal capacity, ease movement between terminals and reduce waiting times between flights, enhancing the traveller experience, SPA reported.

-The city's current airport was opened with four terminals in November 1983, with a fifth added in 2016.
+The airport opened with four terminals in November 1983, with a fifth added in 2016.
 Before that the military airbase served commercial flights to the kingdom.

-In 2022, Saudi Arabia's Crown Prince Mohammed bin Salman announced that a new airport will be opened in Riyadh.
+In 2022, Saudi Arabia's Crown Prince Mohammed bin Salman announced that a new airport would be opened in Riyadh.

-The King Salman International Airport is expected to service 120 million passengers by 2030.
-It will be one of the largest airports in the world and have six parallel runways, with plans to process 3.5 million tonnes of cargo by 2050, SPA reported at the time.
+The King Salman International Airport is expected to serve 120 million passengers by 2030.
+It will be one of the world's largest airports and have six parallel runways, SPA reported at the time.
+It plans to process 3.5 million tonnes of cargo by 2050.

-The airport is planned to support Riyadh's population growth to approximately 15 to 20 million people by 2030.
+The airport is planned to support Riyadh's expected population growth to 15 to 20 million people by 2030.